kt3k/node-saku/README.md

     saku -s js minify
 ```

-If you need to invoke tasks in paralle l from another task, use saku command with `-p` option.
+If you need to invoke tasks in parallel from another task, use `saku -p`.

 ```md
 # watch